Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Discussion: Summary, strengths and weaknesses of proposed tests, and extensions

 It is a popular strategy in comparative effectiveness research to embed observational data into a randomized controlled experiment using statistical matching and analyze matched data as if it were a randomized experiment.
-As Collin Mallows famously pointed out (see, e.g., \citealp{denby2013conversation}), the most robust statistical technique is to look at the data; a matched observational study is therefore robust in the sense that it forces researchers to examine the covariate balance (or overlap) after statistical matching, focus on the covariate space that is well-overlapped, and avoid unfounded extrapolation (\citealp{ho2007matching,rubin2007design,stuart2010matching,rosenbaum2002observational,rosenbaum2010design}).
-Despite a preferred strategy to draw causal conclusion (in our opinion), there is a gap between an approximate experiment (i.e., data after statistical matching) and a genuine experiment, and this gap is often circumvented by making the randomization assumption justified by informal balance diagnostics.
+As Collin Mallows famously pointed out (see, e.g., \citealp{denby2013conversation}), the most robust statistical technique is to look at the data; a matched observational study is therefore robust in the sense that it forces researchers to examine the covariate balance and overlap, focus on the covariate space that is well-overlapped, and avoid unfounded extrapolation (\citealp{ho2007matching,rubin2007design,stuart2010matching,rosenbaum2002observational,rosenbaum2010design}).
+Despite a preferred strategy to draw causal conclusion (in our opinion), there is a gap between an approximate experiment (i.e., data after statistical matching) and a genuine experiment, and this gap is often circumvented by making the randomization assumption justified by informal or formal balance diagnostics.

-We proposed a novel framework to formally examine the randomization assumption in this article; our framework is distinct from many recent proposals based on Fisherian permutation inference and is advantageous in its low computation cost and ability to quantify the deviation from the randomization assumption due to residual imbalance in observed covariates using one parameter $\underline{\widetilde{\Gamma}}$ known as the \emph{residual sensitivity value}.
-Although our primary focus in the article is matched-pair design, the framework and algorithm can be readily extended to matching with multiple controls; see Appendix I and II for analogous results for matching-with-multiple-controls designs.
+One important limitation of statistical tests developed for the randomization assumption is that these tests cannot quantify the extent to which the randomization assumption is violated due to residual imbalance in observed covariates.
+Our proposed testing framework is thus advantageous in its ability to quantify the deviation from the randomization assumption using the residual sensitivity value $\underline{\widetilde{\Gamma}}$.
+Although our primary focus in the article is matched-pair design, the framework and algorithm can be readily extended to matching with multiple controls; see Supplementary Material B for analogous results for matching-with-multiple-controls designs.

+Both SS-CPT and CBT can be used in combination with any user-chosen classification or constraint clustering algorithms.
+Our simulation studies compared only two specific implementations of each method; more powerful classification and constraint clustering methods could potentially deliver more powerful statistical tests.
+The SS-CPT method with a propensity score defined score function appeared to be the most powerful in most settings, while the CBT method based on Gaussian mixture modeling appeared to be slightly more advantageous in very closely matched sample.
+Compared to that of the CBT method, calculation of the exact bounding $p$-value of the SS-CPT method is less computationally efficient for a generic score function.